ROCm/rocmProfileData/hipMarker/README.txt

 Usage examples:

-    import hipMarker
     from hipScopedMarker import hipScopedMarker

-    hipMarker.emitMarker("This is a single event with no duration") with hipScopedMarker("This is a range"):
+    hipScopedMarker.emitMarker("This is a single event with no duration") with hipScopedMarker("This is a range"):
         pass	# this block's duration is logged

 Notes:
-    The current backend only supports instant events, so the hipScopedMarker emits two name-mangled events.
-You can demangle these.
+    The current rocprofiler backend only logs push and pop events.
+You have to assemble these calls into ranges if you are using the RocTX logs directly.
 The rocprof2rpd.py importer does this automatically.

 Installation: